alanspace/Predicting_Weather_with_Neural_Networks/readme.md

     ```bash
     pip install -r requirements.txt
     ```
-    *(If a `requirements.txt` file is not available, install the libraries manually: `pip install numpy pandas scikit-learn matplotlib jupyterlab`)*
+    *(If `requirements.txt` is not available or if you prefer manual installation, install the core libraries: `pip install numpy pandas scikit-learn matplotlib jupyterlab`)*

 ---